Specialist name() treatment of XHTML elements

 I think this is by design, and I'm not sure what you are suggesting we should do differently.
 Essentially we've made a decision that in our XDM representation of the HTML DOM, HTML elements should be treated as no-namespace elements.
 We could have chosen to treat them as being in the XHTML namespace, but that would have made most queries more difficult.
 I don't think other solutions such as matching them in either namespace would help.

-#2 Updated by John Lumley about 1 year ago
+Updated by John Lumley almost 7 years ago

 - Status changed from New to Resolved